damianhakert/damianhakert.github.io/source/posts/2016-09-30-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ---

 Today I would like to introduce [GitPitch](https://gitpitch.com), a slideshow presentation service for developers on [GitLab](https://about.gitlab.com).
-GitPitch supports building, sharing and presenting online and offline slideshow presentations.
+GitPitch supports building, sharing, and presenting online and offline slideshow presentations.
 Presentations powered entirely by Markdown and Git.

 As developers and advocates, we often need to communicate with diverse audiences about our code.
 We find ourselves needing to present everything from designs and best practices, to code snippets and complete frameworks.